SciML/StructuralIdentifiability.jl/docs/src/tutorials/identifiability.md

   - `funcs_to_check` a list of specific functions of parameters and states to check identifiability for (see an example below).
     If not provided, the identifiability is assessed for all parameters and states.

-  - `p` (default $0.99$) is the probability of correctness.
-The algorithm can, in theory, produce wrong result, but the probability that it is correct is guaranteed to be at least `p`.
+  - `prob_threshold` (default $0.99$, i.e. 99%) is the probability of correctness.
+The algorithm can, in theory, produce wrong result, but the probability that it is correct is guaranteed to be at least `prob_threshold`.
 However, the probability bounds we use are quite conservative, so the actual probability of correctness is likely to be much higher.
   - `type` (default `:SE`).
 By default, the algorithm checks the standard single-experiment identifiability.
 If one sets `type = :ME`, then the algorithm checks multi-experiment identifiability, that is, identifiability from several experiments with independent initial conditions (the algorithm from [^2] is used).